semrush/intergalactic/website/docs/data-display/d3-chart/d3-chart.md

 They don't manipulate your data, and will not try to calculate, sort or check it in any way.
 Data manipulation is the product's job, not the component's.

 Charts are a complex component that cannot be applied in a single line.
-That's why its API may appear a bit inflated, since it supports all the concepts of our design system.
+That's why its API may seem a bit inflated, since it supports all the concepts of our design system.

 @## Concept

 - We want to provide you with a convenient way to use the imperative d3 style with React's declarative approach.
 - All charts are based on [d3-scale](https://github.com/d3/d3-scale), which you transfer to our charts in a customized form.
-- We try to provide access to each SVG node, so that you could modify it if needed.
+- We try to provide access to each SVG node, so you could modify it if needed.

 Each element that you place on the chart is based on a real SVG element or a group of elements.
 For example, when you render `<Line/>`, you will get an SVG (`<line d = {...}>`).
 All properties you pass to `<Line/>` will go to the native SVG `<line d = {...}>` tag.